 - Measuring and assessing the university’s performance against the Principles and Objectives of this policy.

 The university is committed to hiring the best possible people in terms of skill, experience and fit in support of institutional priorities and mission in the timeliest manner possible.
 Candidates who apply internally will be given preference in situations when the qualified internal candidate meets or exceeds the requirements of the job.
+Internal applicants who have been historically disadvantaged and marginalized, including applicants who identify as First Nations, Métis and/or Inuit, Black, racialized, a person with a disability, women and/or 2SLGBTQ+, will be given preference within that pool of internal applicants.
 All new employees who join Waterloo as Regular Full-time Staff or Regular Part-time Staff will be required to fulfil probationary periods for their initial positions and have their performance evaluated, documented and submitted to Human Resources before probation can be removed.
 Staff will be advised in writing by Line Management upon successful completion of their probationary period.

 All positions, new or existing will require approval and follow standard recruitment processes.
 (See Appendix A, Hiring at Waterloo for information about Preparing to Recruit, Internal Posting and External Advertising, the Selection Process, Offers of Employment, and Probation Periods.)